normandmickey/MrsStax/README.md

 # MrsStax

 ## Introduction
-This application is a Slack Bot that uses OpenAI's GPT3 language model to provide domain specific answers.
+This application is a Slack Bot that uses Langchain and OpenAI's GPT3 language model to provide domain specific answers.
 You provide the documents.

 This app includes the [OpenStax](https://openstax.org) textbook "Principles of Macroeconomics 3e" for demonstration purposes.